Traci Lords: 1987–1991: Transition to mainstream, Not of This Earth and Cry-Baby

 In November 1988, Lords enrolled in another acting class and again began looking for an agent.
 In December, she mass-mailed her résumé to various agents and arranged a meeting with Don Gerler.
 Lords auditioned for the part of Breathless Mahoney in the film Dick Tracy (1990), but the role went to Madonna.
-TraciLords.com states "John Waters called her a Sexual Terrorist".
 By May 1989, John Waters cast her for his teenage comedy musical Cry-Baby (1990).
 She won the role and appeared in the film alongside Johnny Depp and Ricki Lake.
 The film was a critical and commercial success, and her portrayal of the rebellious teenager Wanda Woodward established her as a legitimate actress.
 On the set of the film, she met the property master Brook Yeaton, whom she began dating.
 The couple married in September 1990 in Baltimore, Maryland.

 In June 1990, the exercise video Warm up with Traci Lords was released.
 Directed and produced by her former boyfriend and business partner Stewart Dell, the video had been filmed in early 1988.
-As Lords wrote in her autobiography, she was unsatisfied with the final version of the video.
+Lords was unsatisfied with the final version of the video.
 An extended version was reissued in 1993 under the title Traci Lords: Advanced Jazzthetics.

 In 1991, Lords starred in the thriller Raw Nerve and the action crime film A Time to Die.
-Lords appeared in such popular TV shows as Roseanne, Married... with Children, MacGyver and Hercules.
+Lords appeared in such popular TV shows as Roseanne, Married... with Children (Season 6.
+Episode 11: "Al Bundy, Shoe Dick" as Vanessa Van Pelt" in 1991)', MacGyver and Hercules.
 She continued modeling and walked the runway for fashion designers such as Janet Howard and Thierry Mugler.

 1992–1996: Breakthrough, 1000 Fires and Melrose Place

+Lords authored a chapter for Suzanne Somer's 1992 book Wednesday's Children, which focuses on celebrity childhood abuse.
+In her chapter, Lords described verbal and emotional abuse by her father and attributed her involvement in pornography to this abuse and her father's "head trip" about sex.

 During 1992, Lords decided to emphasize her career as a recording artist.
 She first signed a development deal with Capitol Records.
 After meeting with Rodney Bingenheimer at a birthday party, she was recommended to Jeff Jacklin, who hired her to record the song "Love Never Dies" for the movie Pet Sematary Two (1992).
 The producer of the soundtrack, Gary Kurfirst, signed Lords to his company Radioactive Records.
 She was later featured on the songs "Little Baby Nothing" by Manic Street Preachers and "Somebody to Love" by Ramones.
 During 1993, Lords was cast in the television adaptation of Stephen King's novel The Tommyknockers.